On tap: Booze still allowed on Amtrak in New Hampshire

 The Northern New England Passenger Rail Authority, a quasi-government agency that has a service agreement with Amtrak, said it was told by the New Hampshire Liquor Commission that the train can’t serve alcohol during the New Hampshire portion of the journey.
 There’s a law that forbids serving alcohol that hasn’t been purchased in the state.

+The liquor commission “will initiate a simple change in statute to ensure there is no further confusion,” to allow alcohol sales to continue, spokesperson E.J.
+Powers said Wednesday.

-The liquor commission didn’t immediately comment Wednesday.
-It said in a statement Tuesday that the Massachusetts-based company that provides the train’s food and beverage service “inadvertently acknowledged that it had been in violation” of New Hampshire’s law as it was in the process of renewing its license to serve alcohol on the Downeaster.
+In a statement Tuesday, the commission said that the Massachusetts-based company that provides the train’s food and beverage service “inadvertently acknowledged that it had been in violation” of New Hampshire’s law as it was in the process of renewing its license to serve alcohol on the Downeaster.

-The commission said it is “exploring a creative solution, laying tracks for a unique partnership between New Hampshire and Maine.”
+The commission, which granted the renewal, said it is “exploring a creative solution, laying tracks for a unique partnership between New Hampshire and Maine.”

 Meanwhile, alcohol sales will continue as usual.